knative/serving/docs/contracts/developer-monitoring-contract.md

   to the stdout/stderr channels.
 Collected automatically by default.
 * **/var/log**: All files under `/var/log` will be collected and parsed as single line.
   If the message is a JSON payload, it will be treated as structured logs and parsed accordingly.
-  See [Logs Format](#log-formats) section for more information. **NOTE**:
+  See the [Logs Formats](#log-formats) section for more information. **NOTE**:
   [Operators](../product/personas.md#operator-personas) can enable/disable this feature.

 Elafros recommends to send logs to stdout/stderr.

 ### Log Destinations

-The default destination of all logs is a in-cluster instance of ElasticSearch.
+The default destination of all logs is an in-cluster instance of ElasticSearch.
 A Kibana dashboard is provided as the default UI to view logs.

 Stackdriver is provided as an alternate logging destination.